 The second line, yin, shows one who keeps the calves of the legs at rest.
 Wishing to join the subject of the first line, this person is somewhat dissatisfied by inaction.

-The third line, yang, shows its subject keeping the lower part of his/her body at rest, while wishing to move the upper part.
+The third line, yang, shows its subject keeping the lower part of their body at rest, while wishing to move the upper part.
 The situation grows dangerous because there is a desire for movement that must be suppressed.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.